 In a room, we typically hear that a voice is louder than in an open area.
 This is the effect of reflected sounds which comes out of the mouth and is reflected on the walls and finally comes back into the receiver’s ear.
 Those sound reflections enhance the voice of people so that louder sound and greater clarity is gained indoors.

 The sound received indoors can be divided into two parts.
 If the sound arrives at the receiver directly, it is called a “direct sound”.
-If the sound is reflected on a surface and finally received by the listener, it is called “reflected sound”, as can be seen in Figure 1.
+If the sound is reflected on a surface and finally received by the listener, it is called “reflected sound.”

 The further you stand from the sound source, the less you will hear it.
 Because the voice spreads like a constantly blowing balloon.
 The bigger the balloon is blown, the thinner it will be.
 The transmission of the reflected sound also follows this principle.
 Therefore, the later the reflected sound reaches the listener’s ears, the softer the final sound will be heard.